-We hear the opening gun of summer this weekend (not the astronomical kind, but the vacation-from-school and lazy-days kind).
+We hear the opening gun of summer this weekend (not the astronomical kind, but the vacation-from-school and lazy-days and, thankfully, the-pandemic’s-over kinds).
 I plan to some time on Sunday for a visit to Nickel Plate Beach in Huron, Ohio.
 Nickel Plate (named for a great railroad of the same name) is a substantial extent of sand on the south shore of Lake Erie.
 Usually, it’s sunny and peaceful there.
 But sometimes, when the wind is out of the northwest, the deceptively tranquil beach develops a serious undertow.

 The story is repeated often enough that lifeguards hear it in training as a cautionary tale.
 Someone is drowning, and a rescuer tries to help, only to die as well.
 On a stormy summer day in 2002, a woman was trapped in the undertow at Nickel Plate Beach.
 She was rescued, but not before four young men perished when they entered the troubled water to save her.

-Afterwards, families of the men sued the City of Huron, arguing that despite Ohio’s recreational user statute, the City was not immune from liability for the men’s deaths.
-The trial court disagreed, and dismissed the suit.
+Afterward, families of the men sued the City of Huron, arguing that despite Ohio’s recreational user statute, the City was not immune from liability for the men’s deaths.
+The trial court disagreed and dismissed the suit.
 An appellate court agreed.
 The City ran the beach, but there was no evidence that it controlled or tried to control the waters of Lake Erie, which belonged to the State of Ohio.
 The men drowned in Lake Erie, the Court held, not on the grounds of the city park.
 Thus, even if Lake Erie constituted a nuisance, it wasn’t the City’s nuisance, but rather the State’s.

 Smith v.
 Huron, 2007-Ohio-6370, 2007 Ohio App.
 LEXIS 5589, 2007 WL 4216133 (Ohio App.
 Erie Co., Nov.
 30, 2007).
 Four people died at Nickel Plate Beach on July 10, 2002, when another person screamed for help from the water.
 The four entered the water to save her, but although she survived, the four would-be rescuers drowned in the windswept waters of Lake Erie.